 During the 80’s, KZZP 104.7 FM in Phoenix was one of the most successful Mainstream CHR stations in the country.
 According to the station’s Wikipedia page, it “produced a long list of future stars in the radio business”, and offered a music mix that was adventurous for a Top 40 station.
 However, a combination of […]

 Recorded 16 years ago this month, here’s a sample of Philadelphia’s Star 104.5 during its final days as a Hot AC (one with many different variations throughout the 1990’s).
 As documented on our sister site Formatchange.com, the station flipped to a Rock AC format known as “Alice 104.5” on November 18, 1999.

-Following the “worst-to-first” success of New York’s “103.5 The New ‘KTU” in 1996, a number of stations around the U.S. attempted similar formats (essentially Rhythmic AC) in their markets.
+Following the “worst-to-first” success of New York’s WKTU in 1996, a number of stations around the U.S. attempted similar formats (essentially Rhythmic AC) in their markets.
 B100 was one example – but the station never came close to achieving KTU-like numbers.
 It debuted in the Fall of 1996, emphasizing 70’s and 80’s Dance/R&B selections and positioning itself with […]

 Recorded 30 years ago this month, here’s a brief montage of Baltimore’s successful CHR station during the 1980’s, recorded in the middle of that decade.
 Visit our sister site, Formatchange.com, for more information on the history of this station.